 What is NEST Exam?

-It is a national level entrance exam.
-The candidates can get admission to NISER, Bhubaneshwar and UM-DAE CEBS, Mumbai.
-It is conducted once every year by NISER, Bhubaneshwar.
-The question paper will be available only in the English Language.
-The Difficulty level of the exam is perceived from moderate to difficult.
+It is a computer-based test.
+The question paper will be available in English and Hindi language.
+The difficulty of the exam is perceived from moderate to difficult.

 |Organizing Body||NISER Bhubaneshwar and UM-DAE CBS Mumbai|